Lean Agile Portfolio Management

 Valkeen Expertise | Lean & Agile PPM

-They include the following areas: In order to manage Agile Portfolio Management in a hybrid context quickly, efficiently and on a rolling basis, Valkeen has developed guidelines for a minimum standard that make it possible to plan, approve, control and, above all compare all initiatives uniformly at any time.
-These include the following areas:
+In order to manage Agile Portfolio Management in a hybrid context quickly, efficiently and on a rolling basis, we have developed suitable guidelines of a uniform minimum standard that make it possible to plan, release, control and, above all, compare all initiatives uniformly at any time.
+These include, but are not limited to, the following areas:

 • Agile prioritization concept (simulation)

-• Development of best practice prioritization factors in a multi-dimensional context (key figures and key figure system)
+• Development of best-practice prioritization factors in a multi-dimensional context (key figures and KPI system)

 • PPM ecosystem consisting of SRO (Strategic Realization Office), Enterprise PMO and Domain PMO’s with coordinated responsibilities and tasks